cozy/cozy-client-js/docs/README.md

 It returns a promise of a fetch `Response` object.
 This response object can be used to extract the information in the wanted form.

-- `path` is a string specying the path of the file
+- `path` is a string specifying the path of the file

 ```javascript
 const response = await cozy.files.downloadByPath("/foo/hello.txt")